cds-astro/a-FAIR-journey-for-astronomical-data/episodes/section_submission_per_journals.md

 <!--  ----------------------------------------- -->
 ## Astronomy & Astrophysics Journal (A&A)

-The editor decides the data to ingest in VizieR.
+The A&A editors and CDS decide which data to ingest in VizieR.
+Before publication, .....
 The authors have to submit their data in CDS.

+** sTOP**

 List of journals included: